 Faculty may withdraw a student from a course due to lack of attendance, poor academic performance, or for behavior/conduct detrimental to the learning progress of the student, the class, or detrimental to the safety of patients.
-The student will receive a "W" for the course(s).
-Instructors will not drop the students beyond the "W" date listed in the college calendar.
+A faculty-initiated withdrawal will be considered a withdrawal due to failure to progress in the course.